Tell me about yourself | Main Region | TS

 By firstly outlining your relevant education and career history, you’re setting the scene for the interviewer by describing how you got to the position you are in today.

-2. Highlight your relevant skills
+2. Highlight skills relevant to the position

-Then review the job description and mention the relevant skills and behaviours you possess that would allow you to succeed in this particular role.
+Then review the key points of the job description and mention the relevant skills and behaviours you possess that would allow you to succeed in this particular role.
 Keep your answer relevant by supporting your skills and competencies with measurable examples and hard facts.
 This allows you to bring your skills to life with quantifiable evidence, such as the number of team members you’ve managed, the dollar value of contracts you’ve negotiated, the volume of tasks you’ve delivered in a set timeframe or the percentage of targets you’ve hit.

 3. Describe how the role fits your career goals